-A question that I often get asked when I tell people that I am a Clinical Psychologist is “Are you reading my mind, right now?”
+When I tell people that I am a clinical psychologist, people often ask, “Are you reading my mind right now?”

 The interesting thing about the question is that it really isn’t what psychologists do.

 Sure, I can pick up on other people’s emotions much more than I could before I started clinical work.
 I’ve also become more skilled at reading people’s body language and tone of voice and what this might mean.
 These skills could help me be a better poker player, but they definitely don’t make me a psychic.